adlnet/DLE-ECCR/README.md

 # DLE-ECCR
 The Enterprise Course Catalogue is a set of microservices designed to define and crosswalk competency frameworks for the DLE

-## ECC Base Image warning
-A lot of these images rely on ecc-base-python image (registry.il2.dso.mil/adl-ousd/ecc/ecc-base-python-image).
-This is a custom image based on IronBank's pythonv3 base image(registry1.dso.mil/ironbank/opensource/python:v3.13), that installs xmlsec1, libxml2, pango (for Python), and the psql client v14 on top of it.

-For security purposes, this image can not be shared with the broader community, but government organizations may be able to request access to this image from Platform One.

 ## Email Services
 Additionally, these services are designed to use Platform One's [P1PS server](https://p1ps-docs.dso.mil/documents/what-is-p1ps) instead of a standard SMTP server.
 A good starting point if moving away from P1 P1 may be [SMTP2Go](https://developers.smtp2go.com/docs/getting-started-with-templates).# Markdown syntax guide